larswik/IFC-Specification/IFC4x3/Properties/l/LongitudinalJointConnections_0euxSzkhDAcfFPu$B$85Tb/Documentation.md

-Specified if particular connector, eg. Guiding rod, is used.
+Specified if particular connector, e.g. guiding rod, is used.